* * * * *

 "You say that every time we move," I told her with a smile.

 My mom smiled back.
 She wasn't like other mothers I have met.
 Appeared younger than her years, her skin was smooth, free of wrinkles and blemishes.
 Her eyes were large and sparkled like bright, blue gems.
 She had long, black hair that was silky and straight, reaching her delicate waist.
 She was tall and thin, but she wasn't awkward like I was.
 Her movements were graceful.

-Opening the passenger’s side door, I got out of my mom’s minivan.
+Opening the passenger's side door, I got out of my mom's minivan.
 I looked up at the massive, stone facade.
 The house was almost uninhabitable, but it seemed to have nice bones.
-It had large windows...
-Some of which were broken, but I could look past that.
+It had large windows... some of which were broken, but I could look beyond that.
 Those windows were sure to let in lots of light.
-It had a heavy, wooden door with a stained glass window.
+It had a heavy, wooden door with a stained glass insert.
 Taking a better look at the glass, I realized it depicted a large oak tree.